ZAM13786/Mahiya-Honey-website/README.md

 This project is for educational and personal commercial use.
 You can customize and deploy freely.
 Attribution to the original template author (if it was adapted from a template) is recommended.

 👤 Author
-Developed and used the website github page of Victrf as reference by Zam
+Zam in this website i used the website github page of Victrf as reference.